Chewyfitz/coding-challenge-nab-2019/readme.md

 3. `./fib.sh N Y`, supplying the arguments outside of brackets; and
 4. `./fib.sh`, which prompts the user for both values.

+It's possible you may be required to run the file as `sh ./fib.sh (args)`, but I didn't have to in my testing.
+If this is the case, it's possible the command-line arguments might break, so you might be forced to use the prompt-based version if this hasn't been fixed.

 The output for this script is printed to the console.

+## fib.c

+## fib.cpp

 ## fib.hs
 This is a Haskell file.
 Unfortunately taking command-line input in Haskell is not an easy task (it can be done, but it's much easier to take arguments one at a time since the main function does not allow polymorphism), so I've instead opted to use a different format of asking for the arguments one-by-one.